 Otherwise, if a holdover tenant receives a notice to quit (or move out), they must leave or be subjected to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have been told to leave.
 Thereafter, they are considered a criminal trespasser.

 A squatter can claim rights to a property after residing there for a certain amount of time.
-In Minnesota, it takes 15 years of continuous occupation in order for a squatter to make an adverse possession claim (Minn.
+In Minnesota, it takes 15 years of continuous occupation for a squatter to make an adverse possession claim (Minn.
 Stat.
-Ann. §§ 600.5801, 5851).
+Sec.
+541.02).
 They must also pay property taxes for a total of 5 consecutive years.
 When a squatter claims adverse possession, they can gain legal ownership of a property.
 At this point, the squatter is not a criminal trespasser but has lawful permission to remain on the property.